RyouHikaru/student-management-server/README.md

 # Student Management (Backend)

-This project serves as the backend of the Student Management app for an assessment in a Techademy course, **Hands-On Designing Angular Web Application Architecture** built using Node JS, Express, and MongoDB.
+This project serves as the backend of the Student Management app built using Node JS, Express, and MongoDB.